Offers Video ConferencingTap to Call This Lawyer

-Jon May has handled some of the most important criminal cases of the last three decades.
-From his defense of General Manuel Antonio Noriega at trial, on appeal, at his successful resentencing, and in the habeas proceedings to stop General Noriega’s extradition to France, to his challenge to Florida’s election law during the contested election of George W. Bush in 2000, and his representation of the ACLU in the battle over Rush Limbaugh’s medical records, to his articles calling for revolutionary change in the way that criminal defense counsel prepare for trial and sentencing, Jon May has, and remains, at the cutting edge of criminal practice in the United States.
+Jon has handled some of the most important criminal cases of the last three decades.
+From his defense of General Manuel Antonio Noriega at trial, on appeal, at his successful resentencing, to his challenge to Florida’s election law during the contested election of George W. Bush in 2000, and his representation of the ACLU in the battle over Rush Limbaugh’s medical records, to his assistance in the defense of the Miami Cocaine Cowboys, the subject of a Netflix special.
+His articles have called for revolutionary change in the way that criminal defense counsel prepare for trial and sentencing and in representing defendant's in plea negotiations.

 Jon May’s work has been featured in the Journal of the American Bar Association, and in the books, Great American Trials and The Case Against the General.
 His articles regularly appear in The Champion (the journal of the National Association of Criminal Defense Lawyers) and Criminal Justice Magazine (the journal of the ABA Criminal Justice Section).
 Mr. May has spoken nationally and internationally at seminars and conferences on issues as varied as representing heads of state at trial and plea bargaining.